 Battery life is measured as the runtime of the unit when operating without a load.
 This means that the vacuums were only sucking air.
 During this test, a fully charged battery is used, as is a brand new filter.
 The vacuums were run continuously until their batteries were no longer capable of powering the motor, and they shut off.
 Scores are based on the length of time that the unit ran.

 Jeez!
 Who knew so much went into a thorough assessment of cordless wet dry vacuums?
 Well, we did.
 And, now you do, too.
-Hopefully, this article has provided a full understanding of how we measure these machines' performance and why we have given awards to some models and not others.
+Hopefully, this article has provided a full understanding of how we measure these machines' performance, why we have given awards to some models and not others, and some insight into which product is best for you.